On Maximal Subgroups of Thompson's Group $F$: Preliminaries on

-We repeat step $(2)$ as long as it is applicable. \end{enumerate} Note that at the end of this process (or if $\mathcal S$ is infinite, then in the limit state, after possibly infinitely many foldings), every vertex has either zero or two ougoing edges, one labeled ``0'' and the other labeled ``1'', and the unique vertex with no incoming edges is the root $r$.
+We repeat step $(2)$ as long as it is applicable (if $S$ is infinite we may have to apply infinitely many foldings). \end{enumerate} Note that at the end of this process, every vertex has either zero or two ougoing edges, one labeled ``0'' and the other labeled ``1'', and the unique vertex with no incoming edges is the root $r$.
 The foldings guarantee that the resulting directed edge-labeled graph satisfies Conditions $(2)$ and $(3)$ from Definition \ref{def:tree-aut}.
 Condition (4) from the definition is also satisfied, since even before the application of foldings, for each vertex in the graph there was a directed path from the root to the vertex.
 Hence, the directed graph obtained is a rooted tree-automaton.
 It is called the \textit{core} of $H$ and denoted $\mathcal C(H)$. \end{Definition}